 The Advantages of the Stratum V2 Mining Protocol

 Now, it is time to take a closer look at some of the advantages that come with the Stratum V2 mining protocol.
-In addition to changing the way in which transactions are selected, the Stratum V2 mining protocol provides several additional improvements.
+In addition to changing how transactions are selected, the Stratum V2 mining protocol provides several additional improvements.
 Some of them are going to be critical for Bitcoin miners and hashers.

-Now, those who used the Stratum V1 mining protocol likely remember that there was no cryptographic data authentication to make sure that the computer that the miner is supposedly using is actually connected to the computer the pool operator is using.
+Now, those who used the Stratum V1 mining protocol likely remember that there was no authentication to make sure that the server that the miner is supposedly using is connected to the server the pool operator is using.
 This means that there could be an opening for something called a man in the middle attack.
 In this attack, someone intercepts the communication between the miner and the operator.
-Then, the attacker steals that information, making it seem like the transaction came from the attacker.
-This could allow the attacker to hijack the transaction and steal the payment of the miner.
+This could allow the attacker to hijack the hashrate and steal the rewards of the miner.

-Furthermore, the Stratum V2 mining protocol is far more efficient than its predecessor.
-The Stratum V1 mining protocol communicated using text that is readable by the miner (JSON).
+Furthermore, the Stratum V2 mining protocol is far more efficient than its predecessor—the Stratum V1 mining protocol communicated using text that is readable by the miner (JSON).
 In contrast, the Stratum V2 mining protocol communicates using binary code.
-Combined with the elimination of some data on the level of the protocol, this means that communications between pool operators and hashers could be cut in half.
-This means that communications are faster and cheaper.
+Combined with the elimination of some data on the level of the protocol, this means that communications between pool operators and hashers could be cut in half, which means that communications are faster and cheaper.

-Furthermore, the Stratum V2 mining protocol also lets the pools take a guess as to what the next block might be.
+Furthermore, the Stratum V2 mining protocol also lets the pools guess as to what the next block might be.
 Whenever the pool finds a new block, it always takes a minute for the pool to figure out which transactions were included in that block.
-Thee transactions are highly unlikely to be included in the next block.
-This means that many mining pools start a new transaction completely empty.
 They do not include any transactions for several seconds.
-They do this to make sure they are not including a double-spend.
+They do this to make sure they do not include a double-spend.
 This process is eliminated using the Stratum V2 mining protocol.
-IN this protocol, pool operators are able to make an educated guess about the transactions that will be included in the next block.
+In this protocol, pool operators can make an educated guess about the transactions that will be included in the next block.
 This is based on all of the unconfirmed transactions.
 In the first few seconds, they have a head start on the next block because of these guesses.
 This means that the next block might be completed more quickly.
 Less time per block means more blocks solved, leading to more money for the pool.

 There Are Future Improvements To be Made on the Stratum V2 Mining Protocol

 For now, the company is in the middle of collecting feedback from numerous people to make sure the proposal has been finalized before it is published.
 This will lead to another round of discussions while the Stratum V2 is deployed to Slush Pool.
-After this, they will release a testing version to Braiins to get a better look at how the protocol actually works.
-While the company as working as fast as possible, they know that there are more improvements that have to be made.
+While the company is working as fast as possible, they know that more improvements have to be made.